wotta/oauth2-template/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/wotta/oauth2-template.svg?style=flat-square)](https://scrutinizer-ci.com/g/wotta/oauth2-template)
 [![Total Downloads](https://img.shields.io/packagist/dt/wotta/oauth2-template.svg?style=flat-square)](https://packagist.org/packages/wotta/oauth2-template)

-This package provides Github OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).
+This package provides Custom Provider OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).

+## How to use

+In order to correctly use this template repository you will need to go through the code and update all references from `Custom` to `YourProvider`.
+This is not meant to be installed as a standalone package.

+This is merely being provided as a basic starter point since there was no easy to use one yet.
+In the future additions will be added to make it even more simple.

 ## Installation